 What Do Atoms Look Like?

-Tricky one, this.
 We use representative models to convey the structure of atoms, because trying to actually draw them is like riding a bicycle with the handlebars on backwards while counting in thirty-sevens.
-Neils Bohr devised the model you learned in school, which we’ll look at first, in the form of the element helium.
+Neils Bohr devised the model you learned in school, which we’ll look at first, in the form of the element helium:

-In the centre of the atom is the nucleus, home to protons (positively charged particles) and neutrons (particles with no electrical charge).
+In the centre of the atom is the nucleus, home to protons (positively charged particles) and neutrons (neutral particles with no electrical charge).
 Orbiting the nucleus in various energy shells are electrons (negatively charged particles).

 These three features tell us a lot about the species of atom we’re looking at (for example, whether it’s carbon or hydrogen) and its natural behaviours (for example, how it bonds with other atoms).